jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 Employment in the service of the Authority is Government service within the meaning of the Government Superannuation Fund Act 1956.

 ### 254D Employees transferring from other government employment
-Every person who,—on that commencement becomes an employee of the Qualifications Authority.
+Every person who,— on that commencement becomes an employee of the Qualifications Authority.
   (a) before the commencement of Schedule 15 and while employed in the Public Service or the education service, or employed by the University Grants Committee, the Trades Certification Board or the Authority for Advanced Vocational Awards, received from the Secretary written notice that the person is designated to become an employee of the Qualifications Authority; and
   (b) immediately before that commencement was still employed in the Public Service or the education service or by the University Grants Committee, the Trades Certification Board or the Authority for Advanced Vocational Awards,—